cedricbonhomme/cedricbonhomme/README.md

 I contribute to many open source projects since more than 20 years.
 You can read more [about me](https://wiki.cedricbonhomme.org/contact).

-A page with some [notable projects](https://wiki.cedricbonhomme.org/software).
+If you would like to contribute to any of
-If you would like to contribute to any of my projects, please do so on [Sourcehut](https://sr.ht/~cedric).
+[my projects](https://wiki.cedricbonhomme.org/software), please do so on [Sourcehut](https://sr.ht/~cedric).